unoplatform/calculator/CONTRIBUTING.md

 [GitHub issues](https://github.com/nventive/calculator/issues) and see if others have submitted similar feedback.
 You can upvote existing feedback or submit a new suggestion.

 We always look at upvoted items in Feedback Hub when we decide what to work on next.
-We read the comments in both Feedback Hub and GitHub, and we look forward to hearing your input.
-Remember that all community interactions must abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+We read all the comments in both Feedback Hub and GitHub, and we look forward to hear your input.
+Remember that all community interactions,must abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Finding issues you can help with
 Looking for something to work on?